Iranian protests against compulsory hijab: August 2019

 In August 2019, Iranian civil rights activist Saba Kord Afshari was sentenced to 24 years behind bars, including a 15-year term for taking off her hijab in public, which Iranian authorities say promoted "corruption and prostitution".

 September 2022

 On 16 September 2022, a 22-year-old Iranian woman named Mahsa Amini was killed in custody of the Guidance Patrol in Tehran due to police brutality.
 Many people from all over the world reacted to Amini's death, and sparked a series of anti-hijab protests across the country.

 On 20 September 2022, 16-year-old Iranian teenager Nika Shakarami (نیکا شاکرمی) disappeared in Tehran during the 2022 Iranian protests following the death of Mahsa Amini.
 Her family was informed of her death ten days later.
 She had died under suspicious circumstances suspected to involve violence by security forces.

 Many women demonstrators have defiantly taken off their hijabs and burned them in bonfires or symbolically cut their hair in protest.

+Other grassroot initiatives for uprising

+Many young Iranians have formed decentralized underground networksand local neighbourhood alliances to coordinate protests and demonstrations, share safety information and publish manifestos: